utombords/gamepad-osc-mapper/README.md

 2) Place it in a folder you control (it creates `configs/` beside the EXE)
 3) Run the EXE, open the UI at `http://127.0.0.1:5000`
 4) Set OSC target IP/port in Settings → OSC Server
+5) Add channels in OSC Channels
-5) Map inputs in Layer A and test
+6) Map inputs in Layer A and test

 Network tips
-- If your target uses broadcast, set IP to your subnet broadcast (e.g., `192.168.1.255`).
+- Sset IP to your subnet broadcast (e.g., `192.168.1.255`).
 - Some receivers do not support OSC bundles: uncheck “Use OSC Bundles” (Settings → OSC Server).
 - If you have multiple NICs, set “Local Bind IP” to your LAN IP so packets leave the correct adapter.
 - Windows Firewall can block outbound UDP for unknown EXEs; allow outbound for the EXE on Private networks.